CSCI3356-Fall2024/Joaks/README.md

 every time set up virtual environment. on mac:
 python3 -m venv venv  # Create a virtual environment named 'venv'
 source venv/bin/activate  # Activate the virtual environment on macOS/Linux
+.\venv\Scripts\Activate.ps1  # Activate the virtual environment in powershell
 pip3 install -r requirements.txt

 if u install a new package, add it to requirements.txt by: